 "The Day the Descendants Came to Tea" The Female Spectator, Vol. 16, No. 1 (Winter 2012)

 “Missing Immortality: The Case of Melesina Trench (A Neglected, Celebrated, Dismissed and Rediscovered Woman Poet of the Long Eighteenth Century)” Aphra Behn Online: Interactive Journal for Women in the Arts 1640-1830 1.1 (Spring 2011) http://www.aphrabehn.org/aphraonline/volume1/scholarship/kittredge.html

 "Early Blossoms of Genius: Child Poets at the End of the Long 18th Century," in Looking Glass: New Perspectives in Children's Literature, 15.2 (2011)

 Abstract: Few children from the past have written accounts of their lives which subsequent [adult] generations have found worthy of preservation.
 A rare exception to this rule can be found in the many books of poetry published by juvenile (under the age of twenty-one) British authors during the late eighteenth and early nineteenth centuries.
 This study explores the range of these authors' works, along with their reception, and considers how these reflect the attitudes to children at that time.

-The second "Pippi to Ripley" conference was held on May 3-4 2013 at Ithaca College. .
+The fourth "Pippi to Ripley" conference will be held on April 21-22, 2017 at Ithaca College. .
 See sidebar for more information.